AI translation platform combining machine learning with human expertise for professional translation

 Vendor marketing pages quote BLEU.
 Smart buyers ask for COMET and MQM.
 Here’s how to read those scores without a linguistics degree.

 1. BLEU.
 An n-gram overlap score from 0–100.
 Quick and cheap, but easy to game and weakly correlated with human judgment on long sentences.
-Useful as a sanity check, not as a contract clause.
-European pairs hit 65–73 with the leaders today; Asian pairs land 58–64.
+Useful as a sanity check, not a contract clause.
+European pairs reach 65–73 with the leaders today; Asian pairs land 58–64.

 3. MQM (Multidimensional Quality Metrics).
 Human evaluators count and weight error categories: accuracy, fluency, terminology, style.
 The gold standard for regulated content (medical, legal, finance).
-Slow and expensive but defensible in audit.
+Slow and costly, but defensible in an audit.

 What to ask vendors.
-“What COMET score do you achieve on my exact language pairs and content type, on a held-out test set I provide?”
-If they cannot run that benchmark in a 2-week pilot, walk away.
+“What COMET score do you achieve on my exact language pairs and content type, on a held-out test set of my own?”
+If they can’t run that benchmark in a two-week pilot, walk away.

 Pricing models — what you actually pay per word

 AI translation pricing is fragmented.
-Here is a clean view of the three tiers and where the real cost goes.
+Here’s a clean view of the cost tiers and where the real money goes.

 API-side commodity pricing.
-Azure Translator $10/M chars, Google Cloud Translation $20/M, DeepL ~$25/M. AWS Translate is competitive in the same band.
-These numbers represent only the engine cost — integration, glossaries, post-editing, and human QA are layered on top.
+Azure Translator $10 per million characters, AWS Translate $15/M, Google Cloud Translation $20/M (with a cheaper LLM tier), DeepL $5.49/mo plus $25/M. These numbers are engine cost only.
+Integration, glossaries, post-editing, and human QA layer on top.

 What buyers underestimate.
-Setup, glossary curation, training, and integration with your CMS or product can equal 6–12 months of engine spend in year one.
+Setup, glossary curation, training, and CMS or product integration can equal 6–12 months of engine spend in year one.
 Budget the same again for QA, regression testing, and ongoing terminology maintenance.

 Real-time translation — the use case nobody’s SaaS quite covers